fstephany/hello-pharo/README.md

 ### Server setup

 HelloPharo is developed and tested against virtual machines in Azure.

+### Quick

 In a nutshell:

 * Create an Azure Ubuntu VM
 * Log to it using the username/password given in the administration panel
 * Add your SSH public key in `~/.ssh/authorized_keys` on the server
 * Edit the variable file in the ansible directory
 * Move to the ansible directory and launch server setup: `$ ansible-playbook -i hosts.ini server-setup.yml`
+* Deploy your app with: `$ ansible-playbook -i hosts.ini deploy.yml`

+### Details

+`$ ansible-playbook -i hosts.ini server-setup.yml` will install git, nginx, pharo and download the base Pharo3 images.
+You should run this script only at server startup.

+Everytime you want to deploy the master branch of your app, run

+    $ ansible-playbook -i hosts.ini deploy.yml

 ## Assets